Rethinking the Evaluation of Secure Code Generation: Research Questions and Study Methodology

 \subsection{Scope and Research Questions}

 \paratight{Scope of Our Study.} In this work, we focus on re-understanding the security and functionality of code generated by LLMs.
 Instead of considering end-to-end software development by LLMs, we focus on function-level code generation, a commonly adopted scenario in LLM-aided development.
-Our study does not aim at the performance of the most advanced models but instead targets secure code generation techniques (see \autoref{subsec:setup}) applied to mainstream LLMs.\looseness=-1
+Our study does not aim at the performance of the most advanced models but instead targets secure code generation techniques (see \autoref{subsec:setup}) applied to mainstream LLMs, including open-source and proprietary models, such as CodeLlama, DeepSeek-Coder, and GPT-4o.

 \paratight{Research Questions.} We focus on the following research questions.
 We refer to the evaluation of both security and functionality as the \textit{combined measure}.

 \begin{itemize} \itemsep{0.25em} \item \textbf{(RQ1)} How do vulnerability scanners perform when assessing the security of LLM-generated code?